 Our first step is to ascertain the current version of Node we are running.
 Run the following command from the terminal:

-I see that I am running Node 6.5.0 and I really want to be running the latest stable build within the Node 6.x branch.
+I see that I am running Node 9.2.1 and I really want to be running the latest stable build within this Node branch (Node 9.5.0 ).

 First, we run the apt “update” command.
 This command will not actually update any software on the system, but will download the latest package lists from the software repositories so that Raspbian will be aware of all new software available along with dependencies.
 Issue the following command at the “$” prompt: